Curtis-P/MyFirstWebScraper/README.md

 # Shopping-Path-Scraper

-A program to scrape data for where ship components are sold at.
+A program to scrape data for where ship components are sold at from finder.cstone.space.
 ## Installation

 ```bash